 10 Tips For Reducing or Coping With Holiday Stress

 1. Take breaks

 The hustle and bustle of traffic, crowded stores, and social obligations can transform the joy of the season into a nightmare.
-To tame any anxiety and overwhelm, it is essential to build calm into your day.
+To tame any anxiety and overwhelm, building calm into your day is essential.
 Set aside time for 1-5 minute breaks whenever you start feeling stress creeping in.
 Use this time to do some deep breathing, listen to music, do yoga, write in your journal, take a nature walk, or do whatever brings you peace and tranquility.

 2. Set boundaries